OlivierLD/raspberry-coffee/Project.Trunk/PlantWateringSystem/README.md

  Bye, freeing resources.
  Done.

 ```
+The value returned above (the `Volume`) goes from 0 to 100%.
+It is proportional to the output current, 0 when no current goes through,
+100% means 3v3.

 #### The valve
 Can be replaced by a [peristaltic pump](https://www.adafruit.com/product/1150), that will not require a tank to be _above_ the valve.